tbsac/Jodel-Web-Interface/README.md

 # Jodel Web Interface

-For educational purposes only!
+For educational purposes only.
+Request logic heavily inspired by OJOC.

 Offers a web interface for the Jodel app.
-Run `web/webserver.py` and then navigate to `localhost:8080`.
+Run `web/webserver.py` and then open `web/index.html` in your browser.

 ### Requirements